 In August 2018, the FASB issued ASU 2018-12, Financial Services-Insurance-Targeted Improvements to the Accounting for Long-Duration Contracts.
 The new standard: (i) requires that assumptions used to measure the liability for future policy benefits be reviewed at least annually; (ii) defines and simplifies the measurement of market risk benefits; (iii) simplifies the amortization of deferred acquisition costs; and (iv) enhances the required disclosures about long-duration contracts.
 This update is effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 Early adoption is permitted.
-We continue to evaluate the impact the new accounting guidance will have on our financial statements and disclosures.
+We adopted this update on January 1, 2023, but do not expect the adoption of these amendments to have a material impact on our consolidated financial statements.

 In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform-Facilitation of the Effects of Reference Reform on Financial Reporting.
-This new guidance provides optional practical expedients and exceptions for applying GAAP requirements to investments, derivatives or other transactions affected by reference rate reform such as those that impact the assessment of contract modifications.
-The amendments in this update are optional and may be elected from the date of issuance through December 31, 2022, as reference rate reform activities occur.
+This guidance provides optional expedients and exceptions for applying GAAP requirements to investments, derivatives or other transactions affected by reference rate reform such as those that impact the assessment of contract modifications.
+In December 2022, the FASB issued ASU 2022-06, Reference Rate Reform-Deferral of the Sunset Date of Topic 848, which extends the period of time that preparers can utilize the reference rate reform relief guidance.
+The amendments in these updates are optional and may now be elected through December 31, 2024, as reference rate reform activities occur.
 We continue to evaluate the impact the discontinuance of LIBOR and the new accounting guidance will have on our financial statements and disclosures.